VidTu/Ksyxis/docs/README.md

 2. Install Java 25 (for Gradle; you'll also need 8 for the compilation, download either of those, the other will be automatically downloaded via Java toolchains) and dump it into `PATH` and/or `JAVA_HOME`.
+3. Clone or download the repository. (`.git` folder is *not* required)
-3. Run `./gradlew assemble` from the terminal/PowerShell.
+4. Run `./gradlew assemble` from the terminal/PowerShell from within the downloaded repository folder.
-4. Grab the JAR from the `./build/libs/` folder.
+5. Grab the JAR from the `./build/libs/` folder.

 ### Developing/Debugging